sreenath361/sreenath361/README.md

 - 👋 Hi, I’m @SreenathReddy
 - 👀 I’m interested in cloud technology
-- 🌱 I’m currently learning Aws Devops
+- 🌱 I’m currently working as a DevOps Engineer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sreenath361/sreenath361 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.